 This is the nuts and bolts of the project, including the scope, budget, workplan, timeline and so on.
 Typically, this is visible in the form of a project plan and Gantt Chart.
 Also, in adherence to ‘the basics’ of project management such as regular & effective reviews.
 Here project managers are at their happiest – they can apply a formulaic approach using tried and tested methods.

 While the popularity of project management may be at an all-time low, the application of basic project rigor is more important than ever.
-However, PM3.0 requires that rigor is balanced with agility.
+However, Project Management 3.0 requires that rigor is balanced with agility.

 This is the solid business foundation of a project or initiative.
 It includes such fundamentals as Business Need, Business Impact, Business Urgency and so on.